DjangoGirls/tutorial/python_introduction/README.md

     ...     print('How are you?')
     ...

-Ok, our first function is ready!
+OK, our first function is ready!
 Press Enter to get back to the Python prompt again.
 Now let's execute our function:

     >>> hi()
     Hi there!